serraict/serraict.github.io/_posts/thoughts/2016-03-30-last-day-at-transfollow.md

-I would like to thank the Scrum teams I served for their humbleness and sense of humor, wonderfully illustrated by the T-shirt you presented me last Tuesday:
+I would like to thank the Scrum teams I served for their humbleness and sense of humor, illustrated by the T-shirt you presented me last Tuesday:

 ![img]({{ site_url }}/assets/img/blog/20160329-tf-shirt-front.png)